Licking Heights High School: Marching Band

 Videos of the Licking Heights Marching Band can be found on YouTube dating back to 1978.

-The current staff of the LHMB includes: Meg Beavers (director), Doug Perry (assistant director and color guard director), Pamela Waits (assistant color guard director), and Shane Matthews (percussion director).
+The current staff of the LHMB includes: Megan Beavers (director of highschool bands and marching band director), Douglas Perry (licking heights middle school band director and color guard director), and Shane Mathews (percussion director and assistant band director).

 Licking Heights Youth Association, Inc.

 The primary objective of the Licking Heights Youth Association is to promote youth athletics in the community by fostering growth and encouraging interest and participation.